rsdn/CodeJam/PerfTests/Docs/Intro.md

 The CodeJam.PerfTest framework is built on top of amazing [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet), the best and most mature benchmarking framework for .Net.

-Of course, there are another decent solutions such as [NBench](https://github.com/petabridge/NBench) or [SimpleSpeedTester](https://github.com/theburningmonk/SimpleSpeedTester) (check [awesome-dot-net-performance](https://github.com/adamsitnik/awesome-dot-net-performance#performance-measurement) by Adam Sitnik for more) but, well, BenchmarkDotNet is the best one.
+Of course, there are another decent solutions such as [NBench](https://github.com/petabridge/NBench) or [SimpleSpeedTester](https://github.com/theburningmonk/SimpleSpeedTester) (check [awesome-dot-net-performance list](https://github.com/adamsitnik/awesome-dot-net-performance#performance-measurement) by Adam Sitnik for more) but, well, BenchmarkDotNet is the best one.
 Kudos to authors!

 As a benchmarking framework, CodeJam.PerfTests do not provide anything that BenchmarkDotNet cannot do.
 However, as a testing framework it has some key features that other frameworks are missing: